Hydrostatic Level Measurement

 One of the most common elements of process automation and environmental applications, such as hydrographic surveys, is the measurement of the amount of a liquid that may be present.

-There are many level measurement technologies available.
+There are many liquid level measurement technologies available.
 Not all of which will be appropriate for your application.

 ADM Instrument Engineering has decades of experience in this field and a white paper is available for download from the ADM website.
 This discusses what Hydrostatic pressure is, how ESI’s Hydrostatic level measurement technology works, typical applications it is suited to, some examples of where it could be used and how it compares to other technologies.

-ADM distributes hydrostatic level sensors manufactured by ESI Technologies Ltd. Their sensors are gauge reference and calibrated to 1 atmosphere.
+ADM distributes hydrostatic liquid level sensors manufactured by ESI Technologies Ltd. Their sensors are gauge reference and calibrated to 1 atmosphere.

 The ESI sensor is powered by a permanently fitted vented cable and is submerged into the liquid to be monitored.